 - After finely grating the bar of soap, add it to a bowl along with the borax, washing soda, baking soda.

 - Whisk together very well to make sure it is all evenly distributed.
-Then, add the essential oils (if using) and mix very well to distribute the oil throughout.
 Note: Be careful not to inhale the dust while stirring, as it can be irritating.
 Also, you may want to wear some gloves if you have sensitive skin.

 - Put in an air-tight container to prevent clumping.